Discovery metadata¶

 retention: P30D

-topic_hierarchy: mw-mw_met_centre.data.core.weather.surface-based-observations.synop
+topic_hierarchy: mw-mw_met_centre-test/data/core/weather/surface-based-observations/synop

 country: mwi

-centre_id: mw-mw_met_centre
+centre_id: mw-mw_met_centre-test

 data_mappings: